pi-null-mezon/rbh24/train_adapter_for_instantid/README.md

 python demo.py --input source_template.pkl --output ./output.jpg
 ```

-So, reconstructed photo will be saved in --output value
+So, reconstructed photo will be saved in --output value.
+Do not forget to copy `./artifacts` and `./models` to InstatID installation folder!